szymonsteccc/fluid/README.md

 # fluid

-Fluid particle simulation with OpenGL
+[in progress] Fluid particle simulation with OpenGL